 - If the titles are not the same then you should not have this issue again.

 - Still, check for the previous warnings with the site benchmarking tool.

 Make sure your title format follows this format Category name – Site Name – Page Number.
 You can use your own format as well but having these three components provide a better outcome.

-Wrapping up: Duplicate title tags is a common issue in most of the websites.
-We normally do not look out for these kind of issue but the impact of such issue on SEO is high, so it’s better to fix them as soon as you detect them.
+Wrapping up: Duplicate title tags is a common issue in most websites.
+We normally do not lookout for this kind of issue but the impact of such issues on SEO is high, so it’s better to fix them as soon as you detect them.
 Hope this guide helps you and let us know about anything regarding this article in the comment.